Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Check Latest Price

-Side-by-side lineup of ceramic coating bottles on the bonnet of a black JDM sports car
+Side-by-side lineup of ceramic coating bottles on the hood of a black JDM sports car

 3. CarPro CQuartz Lite — Best Beginner-Friendly Coating That Doesn't Compromise